kbarbounakis/most-web-cli/README.md

 ![MOST Web Framework Logo](https://www.themost.io/assets/images/most_logo_sw_240.png)

-A command line utility for [Most Web Framework](https://github.com/kbarbounakis/most-web) applications.
+A command line utility for [Most Web Framework](https://github.com/themost-framework/themost) applications.

 Usage
 =====

 ##### Generate a new MOST Web Framework application

-    most -o generate

-##### Start a lite application server for static content

-    most -o lite [-r <directory>] [-b <address>] [-p <port>] [-c]

-Options

--r [directory] : The directory which contains the files to be served.
- This parameter is optional.
-The default value is the current directory.

--b [address]: The IP address to be bind.
-This parameter is optional.
-The default value is 0.0.0.0.

--p [port]: The port to be used for listening HTTP requests.
-This parameter is optional.
-The default value is 3000.

--c: An optional parameter which enables HTTP request caching.
-The default value is false.

-##### Migrate a data model

-    most -o migrate -m <data model name>
+    themost new project <project name>

+This operation will create a new MOST Web Framework application.
+Execute:

+    cd <project name> && npm i

+to install dependencies.

 ##### Import data from a JSON file

-    most -o import -m <data model name> -i <data file path>
+    themost import <data file path> --model <data model name> [--dev]

-##### Create an new data controller

-    most -o controller-class -n <controller name>

-This operation will generate a new controller and it will place it in controllers folder (app/controllers).

-##### Create an new base controller
+##### Create an new controller

-    most -o base-controller-class -n <controller name>
+    themost generate controller <controller name>

-This operation will generate a new base controller and it will place it in controllers folder (app/controllers).
+This operation will generate a new controller and it will place it in controllers folder (server/controllers).

 ##### Create an new model class

-    most -o model-class -n <model name>
+    themost generate model <model name>

-This operation will generate a new model and it will place it in models folder (app/models).
+This operation will generate a new model and it will place it in models folder (server/models).

 ##### Create an new model listener

-    most -o model-listener -n <listener name>
+    themost generate listener <listener name>

-This operation will generate a new model listener and it will place it in controllers folder (app/controllers).
+This operation will generate a new model listener and it will place it in listeners folder (server/listeners).

+##### Create an new application service

+    themost generate service <service name>

+This operation will generate a new application service and it will place it in services folder (server/services).